neerajk555/SQL-Training-exercise/module-11-indexes-optimization/06-Error-Detective.md

 # Error Detective — Indexes & Optimization

+## 📋 Before You Start

+### Learning Objectives
+By completing these error detective challenges, you will:
+- Develop debugging skills for performance problems
+- Practice using EXPLAIN to identify slow queries
+- Learn to recognize missing indexes and inefficient patterns
+- Build troubleshooting skills for optimization
+- Understand common performance pitfalls

+### How to Approach Each Challenge
+1. **Run EXPLAIN** - see current query plan
+2. **Identify problem** - look for type: ALL (full table scan)
+3. **Add index** - on WHERE/JOIN/ORDER BY columns
+4. **Run EXPLAIN again** - verify index is used
+5. **Measure improvement** - compare execution times

+**Beginner Tip:** Performance problems usually come from missing indexes.
+Use EXPLAIN before and after adding indexes to see the improvement!

+---

+## Error Detective Challenges

 **🎯 Goal:** Learn to identify and fix common indexing mistakes that cause slow queries!

 **💡 For Each Error:**